Serving Iowa With Integrity and Commitment Schedule a Free Consultation

 General damages require a more subjective approach, relying on narratives, personal statements, and expert testimony to convey the extent of emotional and psychological suffering.
 In contrast, special damages are objective and depend on concrete evidence such as invoices and financial statements.

-While general damages account for the pain and emotional turmoil caused by the injury, special damages strictly reflect the economic realities faced by the victim.
 Moreover, the successful presentation of both types of damages can significantly influence the outcome of a case, as juries often consider both the tangible and intangible impacts of an injury when awarding compensation.

 Iowa’s Legal Stance on Damages